Workstreams Explained: Boost Your Agency’s Project Management

 Consultancy

 In a consultancy, you might have a workstream dedicated to figuring out market trends for a client.
-This involves separate tasks such as gathering data, spotting trends, and putting together reports.
+This involves separate tasks such as gathering data, spotting trends, and putting together reports (usually by using consultancy software).
 Finally, the final results might be reviewed by the manager, and then presented to the client, completing the workstream.

 Marketing